I have tried several full face masks and the seal keeps breaking.

 It's a real struggle for most of CPAP users to find a good CPAP mask fit.

-If I would know more about the type of CPAP mask you're using, then I could give specific information to help you getting a better fit.
+If I would know more about the type of CPAP mask you're using, then I could give specific information to help you get a better fit.

 Without information about your CPAP mask type, I can only offer you general tips to improve the leaks, such as:

-starting with choosing the CPAP mask in DME shop, the supplier should help you choosing the correct size mask.
+starting with choosing the CPAP mask in DME shop, the supplier should help you choose the correct size mask.
 The mask should be tested inside the shop, with your CPAP machine running.

 don't tighten the straps too hard.
 In fact, should be tested with a very loosely strap-tightening technique, then you tighten the straps gradually until you get the perfect fit.